|Elliott Sound Products||Active Filters|

 Infinite Impulse Response (IIR) filters

 FIR filters have the advantage that they are always stable, but they require greater hardware resources.
 FIR filters use a mathematical function referred to as convolution - where the final function is a modified form of one of the two original functions.
 FIR filters have no analogue counterpart, and can be designed to do things that are impossible with any analogue filter.
-An example is to build a filter with a steep rolloff slope, but with no phase shift.
+An example is to build a filter with a steep rolloff slope, but with linear phase shift (even if it's not needed for audio).

 IIR filters use recursion (feedback), and while this makes the functions more efficient (requiring fewer computing resources), it also means that the final filter may not be stable.
 IIR filters are virtually identical to conventional analogue filters, and it is not possible to remove phase shift from the output.